jido/ebb-backup/README.md

 Stop updating the current branch in the repository.
 If an ebb command attempts to modify the repository, prompts for a new branch name then switches to it.

+The command also accepts a branch name as argument.

 *

 ```